Copy kernel testing throughput

 block_size=256,

-loop over the indices along axis dims
+)Parallelised for loop over the indices along axis dims of an iterable.

 It allows you to run normal Julia code on a GPU over multiple arrays - e.g. CuArray, ROCArray, MtlArray, oneArray - with one GPU thread per index.

-is inlined and no thread is launched.
+On CPUs at most max_tasks threads are launched, or fewer such that each thread processes at least min_elems indices; if a single task ends up being needed, f is inlined and no thread is launched.
 Tune it to your function - the more expensive it is, the fewer elements are needed to amortise the cost of launching a thread (which is a few μs).
-The scheduler can be :polyester

 Examples